oo7ph/Trello-Clone/README.md

 ## How does it work?

-	1. We add a button to you're left side Trello navigation called 'clone'.
+	1. We add a button to your right side Trello navigation called 'Clone Board'.
 	2. You click the button
 	3. You pick a name for the new Board.
 	3. We clone the active board, and take you to it.